lilab-bcb/cumulus/docs/cellranger.rst

 		* - **output_directory**
 		  - Output directory
 		  - "gs://fc-e0000000-0000-0000-0000-000000000000/cellranger_output"
-		  - Results are written to $output_directory/$bcl_directory_fastqs/fastq_path/ and will overwrite any existing files at this location.
+		  - Results are written under directory *output_directory* and will overwrite any existing files at this location.
 		* - run_mkfastq
 		  - If you want to run ``cellranger mkfastq``
 		  - true